we care for public transport systems

 In the OpenTrack project, our company and the Institute for Transport Planning and Systems of the ETH Zürich co-operate with a number of partners from railway companies, the railway supply industry, consultancies and universities.
 The following companies and institutions use OpenTrack:

-REFER E.P., Rede Nacional Ferroviaria (National Railway Network)l, Lisbon, Portuga since 2000
+REFER E.P., Rede Nacional Ferroviaria (National Railway Network), Portuga since 2000

 Rhaetian Railways, Chur, Switzerland since 2002